Housing Advice

 Renters' Rights Act

 IMPORTANT: These changes are not in force yet.
-We do not know exactly when they will come into force.
+They will start coming into force from 1 May 2026.

 What students need to know about the Renters’ Rights Act